sowmya1283/heavenlydining/README.md

 ## VI.
 Testing Phase

-I have a second document named [TESTING_PHASE.md]() that contains information about testing both during and after development.
+Testing has been taken care and the report can be found in a separate document.
+Manual Testing is only considered due to time crunch and will be enhanced in future to include Automation Testing.
+[TESTING_PHASE.md]() that contains information about testing both during and after development.

 ## VII.
 Deployment